mosn/htnn/site/content/en/docs/reference/plugins/key_auth.md

 HTTP/1.1 200 OK
 ```

-Note that if a `key` exists in the request, the subsequent keys will not be used to authenticate the client:
+Note that if a configured `key` exists in the request, the subsequent `key` in `keys` will not be used to authenticate the client:

 ```
 $ curl -I 'http://127.0.0.1:10000/?ak=rick' -H "Authorization: morty"